 So how can you tell if your dog has dementia?
 We’ll use the acronym “DISHA” to look at the common symptoms of dementia in dogs.

 This can include staring into space or getting lost in familiar surroundings.
 This can include not being able to find his way in and out of the house, getting stuck in corners or under tables.
 Your old friend may seem confused all the time.
 Some dogs will forget you’ve fed them.
 You may also see anxiety develop with a range of triggers.
 He may start barking at nothing.
 Continual pacing is another common symptom.

 Your old dog’s ability to maintain healthy relationships may decline.
 He may either show decreased affection or become overly attached and stick to a particular person like glue.
 Some will become irritable and grumpy.

-- Sleep-wake cycle alterations: This is where sundowner syndrome can kick in or sleep patterns will become affected.
+This is where sundowner syndrome can kick in or sleep patterns will become affected.
 Your old friend may start to become unsettled in the evenings or all through the night.
 Some dogs with dementia won’t sleep at all and others will wake often, be restless, etc. They will often bark in the night for no clear reason.
 And sometimes they’ll sleep all day and be up all night, wanting your attention.

 Your dog may forget all his housetraining and start messing in the house.
 This can also happen because he can’t find his way outside at all, or in time.
 You may also see a lack of response to commands and an inability to perform tasks that he once could do with ease.

 Your old friend may not want to do anything much at all (sometimes not even eat).
 On the flipside, you’re likely to see restless behavior with continual pacing or aimless wandering around.
 Some dogs will develop obsessive-compulsive behaviors like licking floors.

 How To Prevent Dementia In Dogs

 Yes, dementia in dogs is a progressive, degenerative disease.
 It gets worse over time, BUT there’s plenty you can do to slow it down, and often reduce or sometimes even clear the symptoms altogether.